memgraph/docs/docs/tutorials/migrate-from-neo4j.md

 ---

-Memgraph is a native in-memory graph database specialized for real-time use-cases such us streaming, analytical processing etc. It is compatible with the Cypher query language and the Neo4j Bolt protocol.
+Memgraph is a native in-memory graph database specialized for real-time use-cases such us streaming, analytical processing etc. It uses Cypher query language and Bolt protocol.
 This means that you can use the same tools and drivers that you are already using with Neo4j.
 Due to the ACID compliance, data persistency and replication support in community version, Memgraph can be used as main database for your applications, instead of Neo4j.
 There are some differences between Memgraph and Neo4j, from the operational side and the query language side.
 This tutorial will help you migrate your data and queries from Neo4j to Memgraph and provide general strategies for migrating from one graph database to another.

 ## Prerequisites

 To follow this tutorial, you will need to have the following:

-- Running Neo4j instance (with your date, or use the sample data provided)
+- Running Neo4j instance (with your data, or use the sample data provided)
 - [Latest `memgraph/memgraph-platform` Docker image](https://memgraph.com/download)

 ## Data schema